 Address, contact details and directions can be found on our contact page.

-If you are coming from the main hospital entrance, please ascend the stairs or take the lift to the first floor and then walk along the West Wing hospital corridor following the signs to Dorset Heart Clinic Outpatients.
-About half-way down this corridor, you will see a sign titled ‘Bournemouth Private Clinic’, near Ward 10, asking you to turn right.
+If you are coming from the main hospital entrance, please ascend the stairs or take the lift to the first floor and then walk along the East Wing hospital corridor following the signs to Dorset Heart Clinic Outpatients.
 You will see a sign to the main entrance, and you will be greeted at our reception desk.

-Your Consultant will collect you from the patient waiting area and direct you to his private consulting office.
+Your Consultant will collect you from the patient waiting area and direct you to their private consulting office.
 The length of the consultation will depend on the complexity of your condition.
-After the consultation, the consultant and his staff will organise further tests and appointments before returning with you to reception.
-Wherever possible, we run a ‘one-stop-shop’, and your consultant will try to complete all appropriate diagnostic tests on the same visit.
+After the consultation, the consultant and their staff will organise further tests and appointments before returning with you to the reception.

 Wherever possible, additional non-invasive tests such as ECG, Echocardiography and Exercise tests will be organised and completed during your visit.
 If you require further investigations such as angiograms or other more complex procedures, we will book a convenient date during/shortly following your visit, and you will leave fully informed of your management plan.